martinber/dl_football_detection/README.md

 Learning.

 Project for a Deep Learning Master program course, the problem itself its very easy to solve.
-This was a learning exercise to do:
+This was a learning exercise to try some things:

 - Save and load models, to be able to evaluate old models and compare.